 The other driver that the model gives a glowing review of is Max Verstappen.
 Given he is a current driver that is probably not even half-way through his career, he has plenty of potential to record many other impressive seasons.
 However, his rating is not as secure as others on this list.
-This is mainly due to his teammates generally coming from the Red Bull program, meaning there is a small clutch of drivers whose ratings are largely dependent on each other.
+This is mainly due to his teammates generally coming from the Red Bull program.
+This means there is a small clutch of drivers whose ratings are more dependent on each other.

-Senna and Ascari are not quite considered to be the dominant driver of their era, but could be a match for Prost and Fangio (respectively).
-Both also suffered from tragic early deaths, and would likely have been even more successful had their careers continued for longer.
+Senna and Ascari are not quite considered to be the dominant driver of their era.
+However they could take the fight to Prost and Fangio (respectively).
+Both also suffered from tragic early deaths, and would likely have been more successful had their careers continued.

 Stirling Moss is regularly cited as one of the greatest (of not the greatest) driver never to win the title, which is also something the model agrees with given the era he raced in.
-As we shall see though, his rating is not as high as other drivers such as Fangio, Ascari and Clark, and he is more comparable to a strong driver, rather than a dominant one.
+As we shall see though, his rating is not as high as other drivers such as Fangio, Ascari and Clark.
+There is therefore considered a strong driver, rather than a dominant one.

-Similarly, Fittipaldi and Angelis are also not considered to be the absolute best of their era, but were still highly competitive.
+Similarly Fittipaldi and Angelis are also not considered to be the best of their era, but were still highly competitive.
 Angelis, for example, was rated the 3rd best driver of the 1980s in a previous post.

 It is apparent that some drivers receive the best performance title almost every year that they competed, with 6 drivers hitting a rate of >50%.
-It’s perhaps not a major surprise to see that the 3 drivers with the highest percentage of top performances are 3 of the least experienced on the graph (in terms of seasons competed).
+Unsurprisingly, 3 drivers with the highest percentage of top performances are relatively inexperienced.

-We can also see that comebacks after at least 2 seasons out of the sport for top drivers do not generally lead to further top performances.
-This is true to a range of factors, including age related decline and the grid as a whole improving over time.
-Even Lauda’s miraculous 1984 championship victory against teammate and fellow all-time great Prost was not enough to give him a top performing score for the year.
+We can also see that comebacks after at least 2 seasons out of the sport do not generally lead to further top performances.
+This is true to a range of factors, including age related decline and the grid as a whole improving.
+Even Lauda’s miraculous 1984 championship victory against teammate Prost was not enough to give him a top performing score that year.

-It is very rare for the model to think that there are 2 great drivers competing at any given time, with Senna/Prost (late 80s – early 90s) and Schumacher/Alonso (mid 00s) being 2 exceptions.
-Although the results above do not clearly show this, the model sees potential for Verstappen and Leclerc to be the defining drivers of the next generation, which is discussed further below.
+It is very rare for the model to think that there are 2 great drivers competing at any given time.
+Senna/Prost (late 80s – early 90s) and Schumacher/Alonso (mid 00s) are 2 exceptions.
+Although the results above do not clearly show this, the model sees potential for Verstappen and Leclerc to be the defining drivers of the next generation.

-In case it was not already clear, the probably of the best driver of the era being ranked as the top performer is significantly higher than their chance of securing the championship.
+In case it was not already clear, the probability of the best driver of the era being ranked as the top performer is significantly higher than their chance of securing the championship.

 Single Season Winners